ValeriaSarazhinska/techmagic-hw-03/README.md

 ## Getting Started
 To get started with this project, follow these steps:

-1.Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine using the following command:
 ### git clone repository-url
-2.Navigate to the project directory:
+2. Navigate to the project directory:
 ### cd project-directory
-3.Open the index.html file in your web browser to view the project
+3. Open the index.html file in your web browser to view the project

 OR